kanushka/susl-sport-web/README.md

 Now you have successfully set up the project.
 You can access it by visiting the URL provided by the development server.

+### Database Seeds

+The database migration will add default sports, default venue, and an admin user.
+The admin user credentials are as follows:

+- Email: admin@mail.com
+- Password: password

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).